-7 Essential Questions Answered About Sports Management Degrees and Schools
+7 Essential Questions Answered About Sports Management School and Degree Programs

-Here are answers to seven questions about schools and degrees in sports management.
+Here are answers to seven questions about sports management school and degree programs.

 What careers can I pursue with a sports management degree?

 The field of sports management offers a diverse array of career opportunities, and careers are available in business, marketing, PR, management and facility management, as well as in the athletics (such as athletic director) arena.

 After obtaining a degree in sports management or a related field, a graduate is qualified for the following positions:

 - Researcher or professor at a university

 - Trainer with a sports team (sports medicine specialty)

 - Supervisory or management position at a sports facility